 What’s the answer?
 Play!
-When placed in a tense situation, play-deprived rats were either aggressive, or ran away to a corner.
-Remarkably, an hour of play a day offset this tendency.
+When placed in a tense situation, play-deprived rats were either aggressive or ran away to a corner.
+Remarkably, an hour of play a day offsets this tendency.
 There’s evidence this is also true for humans!

 How does a sensory diet work?

 Just like we need good food at times of hunger, look for the typical times of day that kids might get edgy out of “sensory hunger.”
 Shortly before that time offer some sensory activities.
 Consider interspersing “recess” at scheduled times of the school work day, especially before tackling a difficult subject.

 Another typical “sensory hungry” time is late afternoon or right before dinner.
 Your child could use a hop ball to bring the napkins to the dinner table one at a time, an activity that has helped numerous kids sit better at dinner.

 If you have kids that get riled up with big muscle play, a key to an effective sensory diet can be making sure activities are rhythmical and purposeful, rather than wild and chaotic.
 Provide structure and repetition, using obstacle courses, bear walk or crab walk relays, music and movement activities, or bike rides if those are an option.

 One mom was struggling with her son and his math.
 She gave him the idea to slide down the stairs in a sleeping bag, climb back up and do it again.
 And again.
 Structured, repetitive climbing and bumping!
 He went from being testy and cranky, to happy and cooperative!
 This particular kind of movement had given his body and brain the sensory input it needed to be calm and focused for his schoolwork.